PlanktoScope/streamlit-classification-app-with-fastapi-support/README.md

 that currently `forklift` is only tested for Linux computers, and that Forklift is still an experimental prototype.

-#### Deployment

-The instructions below assume that you are using a version of the `forklift` tool which is greater than or equal to v0.7.0 (but less than v0.8.0, which has not been released yet); other versions of the `forklift` tool may behave differently and thus may require different commands than what is described below:

 #### First-time deployment

 You can clone, stage, and apply the latest commit of this Forklift pallet to your computer, by